 Technology Vendor Networks: Companies like Sage, Intuit, Thomson Reuters, and Wolters Kluwer employ AI experts who speak at industry events.
 Contact their partner marketing teams to identify rising speaker talent.
 These presentations often serve as auditions for paid keynote opportunities.

-Professional Association Channels: The AICPA's Information Management Technology Assurance (IMTA) Section maintains lists of qualified speakers.
-State CPA societies share speaker recommendations through their executive director network.
+Professional Association Channels: The AICPA's Information Management Technology Assurance (IMTA) Section maintains connections with qualified speakers.
+State CPA societies share speaker recommendations through their executive director networks.
 The Association for Accounting Administration tracks emerging experts at their Technology Conference.

 Academic Partnerships: Accounting departments at major universities often know professors and researchers specializing in AI applications.
 The AAA's Artificial Intelligence/Emerging Technologies Section connects academic experts with practitioner audiences.

 Specialized Platforms: Services like Crimson Speakers focus specifically on matching AI expertise with industry needs.
-Their model eliminates traditional bureau markups while maintaining rigorous vetting for technical knowledge and presentation skills.
+Our model eliminates traditional bureau markups while maintaining rigorous vetting for technical knowledge and presentation skills.

 Maximizing Speaker Impact at Your Event